karlkyck/OReilly-Architecture-Katas-Winter-2025/ADRs/ADR-09-Feedback-from-AI-generated-grading.md

 Providing feedback to candidates is a critical component of the examination process, as it helps them understand their strengths and areas for improvement.
 The goal is to automate this feedback process while maintaining high quality and relevance.

 ### Decision
 The decision is to implement a feedback generation system integrated with the grading process.
 This approach ensures that feedback is generated in parallel with the grading, leveraging data and contextual insights from the grading model.
+We will need to measure the alignment of AI-generated feedback with expert-reviewed feedback using metrics such as correlation coefficients to assess how closely the AI's feedback matches that provided by human reviewers.
+We will also monitor the time taken to generate and deliver feedback after grading and evaluate whether the integrated approach leads to faster feedback delivery compared to post-processing methods.
+We will also ensure we stablish criteria for the quality and relevance of feedback generated.
+Feedback must be accurate, constructive, and aligned with established grading standards.
+We will adhere to data privacy regulations when processing candidate submissions and generating feedback and ensure that all data used in the feedback process is handled securely and in compliance with applicable laws. see [Privacy Assessment](/ADRs/Privacy-Assessment.md)

 ### Alternatives Considered